moby/moby/docs/extend/plugins.md

   environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.

+* The [Convoy plugin](https://github.com/rancher/convoy) is a volume plugin for a variety of storage back-ends including device mapper and NFS.
+It's a simple standalone executable written in Go and provides the framework to support vendor-specific extensions such as snapshots, backups and restore.

 * The [Flocker plugin](https://clusterhq.com/docker-plugin/) is a volume plugin which provides multi-host portable volumes for Docker, enabling you to run databases and other stateful containers and move them around across a cluster